lucasnathaniel/BigFoot/README.md

 # BigFoot

-> This project aims to make a fast footprint with nmap, nikto and enum dns
+> This project aims to make a fast footprint with nmap and enum dns automatically

 Git: <https://github.com/lucasnathaniel/BigFoot>